Online Master's in Higher Education Administration

 Sarah B. Steinberg, Ed.D.

 For more than thirty years, Sarah Steinberg’s professional and personal interests have been at the intersection of technology and education.
-As of April 2021, Dr. Steinberg serves as Chief of Staff in the Office of the President at the University of Arizona Global Campus.
+As of January 2022, Dr. Steinberg serves as Provost and Senior Vice President at the University of Arizona Global Campus.
 She is also Founder and CEO of Frogstone Strategies, where she leverages her extensive leadership experience in higher education and education technology to work with colleges, universities, and private industry to achieve revenue growth and sustainability.
-During her twenty-year tenure at Johns Hopkins University, where Dr. Steinberg last held the position of Executive Vice Provost, she oversaw business strategies and the implementation of more than a dozen fully online master’s degree programs.
+Previously, Dr. Steinberg spent twenty years at Johns Hopkins University, where she last held the position of Executive Vice Provost and oversaw business strategies and the implementation of more than a dozen fully online master’s degree programs.
 She holds an Ed.D. from the University of Pennsylvania, an M.B.A. from Northwestern University, and a master’s and B.S. in engineering from Cornell University.